EnderBaggins/Aperture_plotting/README.md

 add colorbar as a plot option too default with colorplot

+make lineout work with multiple lines (or have another way of showing multiple lineplots on a single subplot)

 I can totally refactor the construcor objects, the constructor just returns the different things it needs, then add_plot calls apt_plot.
 ## Example use case